pattersam/tidi/README.md

 ## Motivation

-I found myself wanting to learn more about how dependency injection can be done in a pythonic way, with type-hinting, so had the itch to develop (yet another) library for it and share it as open source 🧑‍💻✌️
+I found myself wanting to learn more about how dependency injection can be done in a _pythonic_ way, with type-hinting, so had the itch to develop (yet another) library for it and share it as open source 🧑‍💻✌️

+Read more about the motivation in [this Medium article](https://medium.com/@pattersam/introducing-tidi-a-small-dependency-injection-python-library-c6fd17a26ab).

 ## Primary API